XciciciX/XciciciX/README.md

 🧩 **Interests:** AI agents · Distributed systems · Computer graphics · LLM infrastructure
 🌐 [Portfolio](https://xixiaopan.netlify.app) | [LinkedIn](https://www.linkedin.com/in/xixiao-pan/) | [Email](mailto:cicipan@live.com)

+🏆 **Finalist – Grundfos Prize Student Award 2025**
+  Selected as one of the finalists (Project Student/Group category) for outstanding research on AI-based predictive maintenance at Grundfos Headquarters, Bjerringbro, Denmark.

 <!--
 **XciciciX/XciciciX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.